 - Feifei Cai, 'Examining the Impacts of Chinese Investment Projects in the Developing World'

 - Ratchada Apornsilp (associate supervision, ANU)

-- Xiaowei Liu (visiting supervision, Jilin U), ‘China’s Political Responsibility’
+- Xiaowei Liu (associate supervision, Jilin U), ‘On China’s Political Responsibility’

 **Scholarships of $35,000 (AUD) are available for PhD students at UNSW Canberra who achieved a H1/High Distinction average in their UG program and/or have completed a Masters by Research.
 If you are interested, contact Dr Yeophantong at email@example.com